-Bloom Mattress Review 2021Updated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Bloom Mattress Review 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Bloom Mattress is a new company from Brooklyn Bedding, which has been around since 1995.
 That’s when founders John and Rob Merwin (called “the mattress whisperers”) started delivering mattresses in a refurbished Wonder Bread truck.
 By 2008, John was one of the first people to launch the bed-in-a-box concept.
 Ten years later, Brooklyn Bedding launched the Bloom mattress.
 Whereas Brooklyn offers several different types of mattresses, the Bloom comes in just two options: a 100% Talalay latex mattress or a hybrid.